US Star Pacific Wrecks Your donation today supports the next 15 years

 Sinking History

-Beginning at 0555, American aircraft from Henderson Field and elsewhere, and field artillery.
+At 5:55am, American aircraft from Henderson Field and elsewhere plus field artillery bombarded the ships.
 Later, destroyer USS Meade approached and opened fire for an hour with 5" shells, leaving them "blazing with many internal explosions."
+These attacks set all four transports afire and destroyed most equipment not unloaded before sunrise.
+Most of the remaining ammunition and food supplies still aboard were lost or destroyed.

 Shipwreck

-Located to the east of Kinugawa Maru.
-Lies with her mangled bow in shallow water, but her amidships section is mainly intact.
-Her stern is covered with gun cartridges and those parts merely ravaged by time rather than war.
+Hirokawa Maru was sunk off Bonegi to the east of Kinugawa Maru.
+Locally known as "Bonegi 1", "Bonegi No. 1" or "Bonegi One".
+The shipwreck rests with her mangled bow in shallow water with her amidships section is fairly intact.
+Her stern at 180' / 55m is covered with gun cartridges and deteriorated.

 Well broken up by enemy bombing, she is now covered in soft and hard coral growth.
 A deck gun is still recognizable.
 Penetration of this wreck is not advised because deterioration leaves the wreckage unstable.